I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfwmi/nf-wdfwmi-wdfwmiinstanceregister.md

 Provider instances are not available to WMI clients until they have been registered.
 Your driver must either call <b>WdfWmiInstanceRegister</b> or set the <b>Register</b> member of the instance's <a href="..\wdfwmi\ns-wdfwmi-_wdf_wmi_instance_config.md">WDF_WMI_INSTANCE_CONFIG</a> structure to <b>TRUE</b>.

-For more information about the <b>WdfWmiInstanceRegister</b> method, see <a href="wdf.initializing_wmi_support_in_your_driver#registering_provider_instances#registering_provider_instances">Registering Provider Instances</a>.
+For more information about the <b>WdfWmiInstanceRegister</b> method, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/initializing-wmi-support-in-your-driver">Registering Provider Instances</a>.
 For more information about WMI, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/supporting-wmi-in-kmdf-drivers">Supporting WMI in Framework-Based Drivers</a>.

 <b>WdfWmiInstanceRegister</b> registers the provider instance synchronously (that is, before returning) if it is called at IRQL = PASSIVE_LEVEL and asynchronously if it is called at IRQL &gt; PASSIVE_LEVEL.

-The following code example registers a specified instance of a WMI data provider with the system's WMI service.

 ## Requirements
 | &nbsp; | &nbsp; |